-Inform Consult Involve Collaborate Empower Public participation goal To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
-To obtain public feedback on analysis, alternatives and/or decisions.
+Inform Consult Involve Collaborate Empower Public participation goal To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, To obtain public feedback on analysis, alternatives and/or decisions.
 To work directly with the public throughout the process to ensure concerns and aspirations are understood and considered.
-To partner with the public in each aspect of the decision including the development of alternatives and the identification of a preferred solution.
-To place the final decision making in the hands of the public.
-Promise to the public We will keep you informed.
-We will keep you informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.
-We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
-We will look to you for advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
-We will implement what you decide.
-Type of engagement undertaken Communicate Seek feedback Deliberative engagement Deliberative engagement Deliberative engagement
+To partner with the public in each aspect of the decision including the development of alternatives and the identification of a To place the final decision making in the hands of the public.